polclota/esp32lywsd03mmc/README.md

 ## Platformio users

 It's developed using platformio.
-Two different esp32 boards are configured so if you use a diferent board you must make consequent changes in platformio.ini file.
+Four different esp32 boards are configured so if you use a diferent board you must make consequent changes in platformio.ini file.

 About platformio.ini.
 Two very important considerations: